Eugene29/Megatron-DeepSpeed_ViT/README.md

 ```

 ## Environment
-Only base environment is needed for polaris cluster while for aurora, we employ sam's ezpz library.
-A suitable virtual environment (in flare file-system) is activated automatically on aurora.
+Only base environment is needed for polaris cluster while for aurora, we employ sam's ezpz library on top of base environment.
+Thus, a suitable virtual environment (in flare file-system) is activated automatically on aurora.

 ## Notes:
 Main script for entry is `mult_mds_aurora.sh` or `mult_mds_polaris.sh`.
 You'll need to modify `SCRIPT_DIR`.
 Environment variables not in mult_mds can be found and configured in `mult_launch.sh`.